dafaath/redenomination/README.md

 **Please also install and setup [postgresql](https://www.postgresql.org/download/)**
 ### Run as development
+1. Configure your database in config/default.js
+2. Run this command, `npm run dev`

+### Run as production build
-1. create `development.env` file in the root directory of this project, fill it with this text:
+1. Create .env file consisting of this value
 ```
 NODE_ENV="development"
 DB_USER="your_database_username"